Secondary Education Certificate

 The Secondary Education Certificate concentration prepares students who wish to teach students enrolled in sixth through twelfth grades.
 The aim of this program is that students will:

-- develop a strong content background in an area of specialization (2nd BIS area).
+- develop a strong content background in an area of specialization (2nd concentration area).
 Recommended areas for specialization include: biological sciences, physical sciences, mathematics, business, English, foreign language (Chinese, French, German, Spanish), social studies areas (economics, geography, history, political science).

 - focus on developing the requisite teaching knowledge and abilities to successfully teach middle or high school students.